molily/molily.de/_posts/2020-11-21-testing-angular.md

 1. **Testing saves time and money.** Testing tries to nip software problems in a bud.
 Tests prevent bugs before they cause real damage, when they are still manageable and under control.

    Of course, quality assurance takes time and costs money itself.
-But it takes less time and is cheaper then letting bugs slip through into the software release.
+But it takes less time and is cheaper than letting bugs slip through into the software release.
 When a faulty application ships to the customer, when users run into a bug, when data is lost or corrupted, your whole business might be at stake.
 After an incident, it is expensive to analyze and fix the bug in order to regain the user’s trust.

    **A valuable test is cost-effective.** The test prevents bugs that could ultimately render the application unusable.
 The test is cheap to write compared to the potential damage it prevents.